RivenHexagon/ElectronicsTutorial/LectureNotes-02.md

 Remember last time, how we rearranged our arrows of source voltage and voltage drops? **V<sub>s</sub>** appeared to be parallel to the sum of the Voltage drops in the wires and the load resistor.
 But after a deft rearrangement we figured that the source is **opposing** the other voltages but is equal in magnitude!
 The same rule applies here. **V<sub>s</sub>** and **V<sub>0</sub>** are just **vectors** in an **one-dimensional** space that is curved back into itself - in form of a **closed loop**.
 Or in other words - a **circuit**.
 So mathematically we get **V<sub>s</sub>** = **V<sub>0</sub>** => **V<sub>s</sub>** - **V<sub>0</sub>** = 0 - quod erat demonstrandum!

 #### Tighten the Grip
-As allways, I would like to take a more intuitive approach to finalize this.
-Let us go back to our water circuit that consists of a pump and a water wheel connected to the pump by two pipes. [...]
+As always, I would like to take a more intuitive approach to completing this.
+Let's go back to our water circuit, which consists of a pump and a water wheel connected to the pump by two pipes.
+The water wheel sits so tightly in its housing that no water can pass through unless it is turning.
+When the pump is running, the water flows through the pipes and sets the water wheel in motion.
+Pressure drops occur along the pipes and on the water wheel.

+Now I grip the axle of the water wheel.
+The tighter I grip, the slower the water wheel becomes and the less water flows.
+The pressure drop in the pipes becomes smaller and smaller.
+What happens to the pressure drop across the water wheel?
+Well *Kirchoff* gives the answer.
+If the pump maintains a constant pressure, the pressure at the wheel must increase as the pressure drop across the pipes goes down due to the reduced flow.
+When I stop the wheel, the flow stops and the pressure drop across the pipes vanishes.
+Thus the pressure drop across the wheel **converges** with the pressure ceated by the pump.
+The open circuit therefore corresponds to the **limit transition** from the dynamic to the static case!

+### The Chain of Cause and Action
+[...]

 ## Types of Sources
 A **pump** can be designed in certain ways.
 Let's take a **hand-operated** pump for instance.
 It pumps water as long as I **turn** the **crank**.
 There is no **control** over **pressure** or **flow** of any kind.
 Of course flow rate and pressure **depend** on how **hard** I crank it.
 And that is just a **casual** for how much **power** I apply.
 But I do not keep track of one or the other.